 Step 4: Open With a Strong Subject Line

 The subject line of your cold email is one of the most important elements of your message.
 It plays a huge role when it comes to whether or not your email will be opened.
-Ultimately, strong subject lines can mean the difference between a successful bulk email campaign and a flop.
+Strong subject lines can ultimately mean the difference between a successful bulk email campaign and a flop.

 The average person receives dozens, if not hundreds, of emails daily, so your email must stand out from the crowd.
-A good email subject line should be brief and to the point but also interesting and attention-grabbing.
+A good email subject line should be brief, to the point, and interesting and attention-grabbing.
 If your subject lines are dull, there’s a good chance that your email will never be opened.
 You recipients could create spam complaints before they even read your email, jeopardizing your email deliverability.

 There are a few key things to remember when crafting a subject line for cold sales outreach.